 Disposition fees are usually charged by investment advisers for their services in a real estate transaction.
-Some sponsors are looking for disposition fees that are subject to return of capital requirements, or are asking for tiered disposition fees subject to return thresholds.
+Some sponsors are looking for disposition fees that are subject to the return of capital requirements or are asking for tiered disposition fees subject to return thresholds.

 By recapturing fees in this way from the proceeds of a property sale and from rental payments, the sponsor is looking for a way to reduce its tax burden.
 This represents a more aggressive tax position than in previous deals where disposition fees have been, in general, free of such claw-back provisions, because a sponsor and DST are not allowed to share profits.

 Such nuanced shifts in tax avoidance and transactional strategy require experienced advisers to ensure that they will survive scrutiny from regulators.
-Kaplan Voekler Cunningham & Frank is deeply engaged in all facets of real estate syndications, including 1031 DSTs, and works closely works closely with developers and owners, private equity funds, government agencies, investment banks, and other institutions.
+KVCF is deeply engaged in all facets of real estate syndications, including 1031 DSTs, and works closely with developers and owners, private equity funds, government agencies, investment banks, and other institutions.
 To learn more about how we can help, contact us for a consultation.